 QTC is not offering the CCEF partnership program in 2021.
-Please register directly with CCEF at www.ccef.org if you wish to study these courses.
+Please register directly with CCEF at www.ccef.org if you wish to study these certificates.
 We will advertise via our Facebook account when we have more information about recommencing our partnership program.

 Since 2014 QTC has offered courses in Biblical Counselling run in partnership with Christian Counseling and Educational Foundation (CCEF) in Philadelphia.